1986–87 Yugoslav Cup

 The 1986–87 Yugoslav Cup was the 39th season of the top football knockout competition in SFR Yugoslavia, the Yugoslav Cup (Kup Jugoslavije), also known as the "Marshal Tito Cup" (Kup Maršala Tita), since its establishment in 1946.
-Hajduk Split beat Rijeka in the final.
+Hajduk Split beat Rijeka in the final on penalties after the teams drew 1-1 in extra time.

 First round

 In the following tables winning teams are marked in bold; teams from outside top level are marked in italic script.